mestachs/xlsxt/README.md

 ![image](https://github.com/user-attachments/assets/3f1217b1-5e19-4551-a56a-3c31ea1cef5d)

-## Installing and running
+## Dev : Installing and running

 ```
 uv venv --python 3.11
 source ./.venv/bin/activate
-uv pip install -r requirements.txt
-uv run python demo.py
+uv run python examples/demo.py
 # check output.xlsx will use demo.json
-uv run python demo.py loadtest
+uv run python examples/demo.py loadtest
 # check output.xlsx will use a much larger generated context
+uv run pytest
+# for the moment not test suite, except a failing test
 ```

 ## Todo

-- [ ] make it a proper python package, that can be published or at least used from git pip install
+- [x] make it a proper python package, that can be published or at least used from git pip install
 - [ ] support other cell formats
    - [ ] date
    - [x] hyperlink (notation `https://...|label to be shown`)